JuDFTteam/masci-tools/studentproject18w/README.md

 Controls for all plots:

-  * Atom Groups: draw the BandDOSPlot only for the selected symmetry groups.
+  * **Atom Groups**: draw the BandDOSPlot only for the selected symmetry groups.
-  * Character: select one or more band Characters (orbitals) 'S','P','D','F'.
+  * **Character**: select one or more band Characters (orbitals) 'S','P','D','F'.
-  * Spin: select any one spin or both spins.
+  * **Spin**: select any one spin or both spins.
-  * Marker size: Default marker size of 1.0 is selected.
+  * **Marker size**: Default marker size of 1.0 is selected.
 How ever, user have a choice to increase the marker size of the dots (eigenenergies) plotted in the BandPlot.
-  * Ymin, Ymax: This control is used to limit the range energy range of the BandDOSPlot.
+  * **Ymin, Ymax**: This control is used to limit the range energy range of the BandDOSPlot.
-  * BandMin, BandMax: This control is used to limit the band range of the BandDOSPlot.
+  * **BandMin, BandMax**: This control is used to limit the band range of the BandDOSPlot.
-  * Update, SaveButton: Update the BandDOSPlot to the newly selected data by user.
+  * **Update, SaveButton**: Update the BandDOSPlot to the newly selected data by user.
 Save the the plot as a PDF on disk.
-  * Exponential weight: The unfolding exponent for supercell calculations (see [report](./doc/report.pdf)).
+  * **Exponential weight**: The unfolding exponent for supercell calculations (see [report](./doc/report.pdf)).
 Value 0.0 means no unfolding.
 If the calculation is done with a unit cell, this control has no effect.
-  * Compare 2Characters: When a user wants to compare 2 characters, this button makes the BandPlot show the influence of each character to each eigenergy using a sequential (2) colormap.
+  * **Compare 2Characters**: When a user wants to compare 2 characters, this button makes the BandPlot show the influence of each character to each eigenergy using a sequential (2) colormap.
 The control is disabled if other than two characters are selected.
-  * Ignore Atom group: This button allows an option to ignore the atom groups.
+  * **Ignore Atom group**: This button allows an option to ignore the atom groups.

 Controls for the DOSPlot only:

-  * Select groups: include selected atom groups in the DOS
+  * **Select groups**: include selected atom groups in the DOS
-  * Interstitial: include the interstitial in the DOS
+  * **Interstitial**: include the interstitial in the DOS
-  * All characters: include all characters in the DOS regardless of character selection.
-In the DOS CSV file, different input data is used (a summed column).
+  * **All characters**: include all characters in the DOS regardless of character selection.
+In the DOS CSV file, different input data is used (a summed column**.

 After the Update button is clicked, a BandPlot or BandDOS plot is produced in Tab 2.
 A 3D atomic plot is produced in Tab 3.